dasharatha19/Medical_assist/README.md

 ## 📝 License

-This project was built as part of the RagaAI Data Science Internship case study.
+This project was built as part of the Internship case study.

 ---